 Attendees are asked to complete critiques of each session.
 These critiques assist the Education Subcommittee in reviewing speakers and sessions for future conferences.
 After the conference is complete you’ll receive a copy of your critiques.

-If you have additional questions, email the MPSCC Education Subcommittee Chair.
+If you have additional questions please email one of the MPSCC Education Subcommittee Chairs, Roger Martin or Angie Stiefermann.